yourpass/yourpass-api-js-client/README.md

 ### About Yourpass

-[Yourpass](https://yourpass.eu/) is a platform to create digital cards for mobile wallet.
+[Yourpass](https://yourpass.eu/) is a platform to create digital cards for mobile wallet in Pkpass and Google Pay format.

 ## Installation